waveform-computing/db2utils/docs/AUTO_DELETE.rst

 ===========

 The AUTO_DELETE procedure deletes rows from **DEST_TABLE** that do not exist in **SOURCE_TABLE**.
-This procedure is intended to be used after the :ref:`AUTO_MERGE` procedure has been used to upsert from the source to the destination.
+This procedure is intended to be used after :ref:`AUTO_MERGE` has been used to upsert from the source to the destination.

 The **DEST_KEY** parameter specifies the name of the unique key to use for identifying rows in the destination table.
 If specified, it must be the name of